Jayaranjani/messenger-authentication-okta-integration-blueprint/blueprint/index.md

   e.resolve({
       authCode: <authCode>,			// Pass your authCode here
       redirectUri: <your redirect uri>,	   // Pass the redirection URI configured in your authentication provider here
-      nonce: <nonce>,				//  Mandatory value in OKTA Javascript SDK approach.
+      nonce: <nonce>,				//  Mandatory parameter in OKTA Javascript SDK approach.
       maxAge: <maxAge>				// Pass the elapsed time in seconds as an optional parameter
       codeVerifier: <codeVerifier>		// For PKCE Oauth flow: If you use the Okta Auth JavaScript SDK to authenticate signin, get the code verifier from session storage.
 If you use the endpoint to authenticate signin, pass a cryptographically random string that you used to generate the codeChallenge value.
     });